ICC imaging of ioSensory Neurons - consistent, pure and easy to use sensory neurons for animal-free toxicology studies and chronic pain research

 ioSensory Neurons display a functional nociceptor phenotype

-Calcium mobilisation imaging upon stimulation of ioSensory Neurons with pharmacological agonists targeting thermosensitive TRP channels such as TRPV1 (capsaicin), TRPM3 (CIM0216) and TRPM8 (WS-12).
-Active traces represent the increase in intracellular calcium mobilisation of individual cells upon exposure to noxious stimuli but not to vehicle at day 17.
-This indicates that cells display a functional nociceptor phenotype within 17 days.
-Note, this data is from cells in continuous culture and not cryopreserved cells.
+Calcium mobilisation imaging upon stimulation of ioSensory Neurons with pharmacological agonists targeting thermosensitive TRP channels such as TRPV1 (capsaicin), TRPM3 (CIM0216) and TRPM8 (WS12).
+Active traces represent the increase in intracellular calcium mobilisation of individual cells upon exposure to noxious stimuli but not to vehicle at day 14 post-revival.
+This indicates that cells display a functional nociceptor phenotype within 14 days post-thaw.

 Calcium imaging of ioSensory Neurons demonstrates activity following treatment with a TRPM3 agonist